 Hraunfossar Waterfalls | Photo by Visit West Iceland

-Hraunfossar or Lava Falls is an intriguing series of springs coming out of the Hallmundarhraun lava flow appearing like a long 900m strand of cascades laced within the rough grooves of the lava.
+Hraunfossar or Lava Falls is an intriguing series of springs coming out of the Hallmundarhraun lava field appearing like a long 900m strand of cascades laced within the rough grooves of the lava.
+As you can see, the falls make a perfect setting for a great Northern Lights photo.

 Glanni, or Madcap, is located in Norðurá river in west Iceland.
 This rough waterfall has multiple tiers and at least three side-by-side drops.
 Surrounded by Grábrókarhraun lava fields the waterfall is also said to the home to elves and trolls!
 So be sure to be on the lookout when you make a stop driving from south to north Iceland or vise versa.

-Hjálparfoss is one of several waterfalls in the south of Iceland situated in the lava fields north of the stratovolcano Hekla near the point where the rivers Fossá and Þjórsá join.
+Hjálparfoss in Thjorsardalur is one of several waterfalls in south Iceland situated in the lava fields north of the stratovolcano Hekla near the point where the rivers Fossá and Þjórsá join.